 What is Einstein Voice Assistant?

-“Einstein Voice Assistant will transform the way people work, allowing them to get personalized daily briefings and make conversational updates to Salesforce via the Salesforce Mobile App or smart speaker of their choice.”
+“Einstein Voice Assistant will transform the way people work, allowing them to get personalized daily briefings and make conversational updates to Salesforce via the Salesforce Mobile App or smart speaker of their choice.”– Say Hello to Einstein Voice: Salesforce Ushers in New Era of Conversational CRM

-Salesforce has been promoting Einstein Voice Assistant since, which made sense; as voice technology became ever more sophisticated and the norm in our personal lives, it was easy to visualise how this technology would be transferable to our work.
+As voice technology became ever more sophisticated and the norm in our personal lives, it made sense why Salesforce went down this road, and it was easy to visualise how this technology would be transferable to our work.

 Einstein Voice Assistant supported updating Salesforce conversationally, as well as daily briefings and accessing data via voice commands i.e. drilling into dashboard data.

 When the retirement was first announced little was known about exactly why Salesforce was removing this feature.
-However, we now know that the team working on Einstein Voice have moved on to development of the Salesforce Anywhere App.
-The premise of Einstein Voice was to enable users to do more on the run; recent changes to the way we work have meant that focus has changed to collaboration tools, ensuring users can stay productive and in touch from anywhere.
-Salesforce Anywhere adds chat and video capabilities directly within Salesforce.
-For more information checkout TrailheaDX 2020 Round-Up: Announcements, Session Summaries and More!
+However, it was then revealed that the team working on Einstein Voice have moved on to development of the Salesforce Anywhere App.
+The premise of Einstein Voice was to enable users to do more on the run; changes to the way we work meant that focus changed to collaboration tools, ensuring users can stay productive and in touch from anywhere.
+However, Salesforce Anywhere has now also been retired.

 “Safe harbor” – if you’ve ever seen or heard a Salesforce presentation you’ll be super familiar with this phrase.
 In fact, it’s used so often, it’s become a source of amusement.